BeatSkip/PrimeDev/README.md

 Other things to include:

   - **Technology stack**: Indicate the technological nature of the software, including primary programming language(s) and whether the software is intended as standalone or as a module in a framework or other ecosystem.

+ ## Status
-  - **Status**:  Very very alpha, and currently working on the initial communication between the SPA and the prime itself..
+ Very very alpha, and currently working on the initial communication between the SPA and the prime itself..

 - [x] Initial bring-up
 - [x] Scan and discover USB HID devices